psychemedia/storytelling-notes/hunting_of_the_snark.md

 He thought of his childhood, left far far behind—
 ⁠That blissful and innocent state—
 The sound so exactly recalled to his mind
-⁠A pencil that squeaks on a slate!
+⁠[Like a] pencil that squeaks on a slate!

 "'Tis the voice of the Jubjub!" he suddenly cried.
 ⁠(This man, that they used to call "Dunce.")